 about who is pure

-who is most foul
+who is most fouleventually our disgust

 of them and those